 |Focuses on||Past and present data||Past data only|

 When choosing which methodology to deploy, it is important to consider your overall investment strategy.
 Fundamental analysis is an ideal methodology for investors looking for long-term investments.
 Technical analysis, on the other hand, would be best suited for short-term investments.

-By focusing on fundamentals likely to influence intrinsic value, then investors are essentially trying to predict how security would perform in the future.
+By focusing on fundamentals likely to influence intrinsic value, then investors are essentially trying to predict how the security would perform in the future.
 In contrast, focusing on market trends, technical analysts try to predict price movements in the short term.

 Fundamental analysis is best suited for longer-term investors as it focuses on longer periods as a way of ascertaining long-term value.
 In contrast, technical analysis is best suited for traders looking to make short-term profits based on price movements.

 To become an expert stock investor, you need to know how to effectively use both types of analysis.
 Let’s look at a few points that show how focusing on just one type of analysis could turn into a disaster.

 - Then with full confidence you immediately proceed to enter trades with your brokerage.

 - Shortly after the trade has been opened, prices move in the opposite direction and you suffer a loss.
 What happened?
 In this case, the company announced that it’s lowering its earnings estimate for the current quarter.
 Turns out you put too much emphasis into technical analysis, and forgot the fundamentals.

 By using both types of analysis together, you can make smarter decisions that back each other up from both perspectives and fortify your trades at the same time.

 Invezz offers many courses which help you master both fundamental and technical analysis strategies.